Most Peaceful States in the U.S.

 What Makes Vermont So Peaceful

-With just over 600,000 people in the entire state, Vermont is the smallest state by population.
+With under 650,000 people in the entire state, Vermont is the smallest state by population.
 Once again, this has contributed to the feeling like the whole place is one big, happy family.

 Everyone lives and breathes the outdoors, taking advantage of the mountains and woods that dominate the landscape.
 Farms abound, property is affordable, and maple syrup sweetens much more than pancakes.

-Despite its size, Vermont is also known for its tolerant views and its welcoming attitude to people of diverse races and sexualities.
+Despite its size, Vermont is also known for its tolerant views and welcoming attitude toward people of diverse races and sexualities.
 This makes it a peaceful and pleasant place to live for almost anyone.